 - Void: This action will attempt to Void the selected transaction.
 Voiding a transaction will only be successful if the current credit card batch is still open.
 See Batch Management for further details.

 - Print Receipt: This action allows you to print a credit card receipt for the selected transaction, as described in Receipts.
 This method does not create a new Receipt ledger item.
+This option functions for both patient and insurance credit card payments.

 - Go To Transaction: This action will take you to the selected transaction in the appropriate ledger.